graysonhyc/lww_elements_set_py/README.md

 - add(element, timestamp) : Add an element with the timestamp to the add set
 - remove(element, timestamp) : Add an element with the timestamp to the remove set
-- exist(element) : Check if an element exists in the LWW element set using the rules above
+- contains(element) : Check if an element exists in the LWW element set using the rules above
-- get() : Return all existing elements in the LWW element set
+- get_all() : Return all existing elements in the LWW element set

 ### Testing